syedalijabir/math261a-project1/README.md

 **Date of Submission:** September 24, 2025

 This project investigates the relationship between a possession-based football strategy "Tiki-Taka" and offensive success in the English Premier League.
 Using data from the 2020 to 2025 seasons, a simple linear regression model was built to analyze the correlation between the number of short passes a team makes and the number of goals they score.
-The analysis is presented in a formal report.
+The analysis is presented in a formal [`report`](paper/paper.pdf).

 ## Repository Structure
 The repository is organized as follows: